Wireless security: Malicious association

 “Malicious associations” are when wireless devices can be actively made by attackers to connect to a company network through their laptop instead of a company access point (AP).
-These types of laptops are known as “soft APs” and are created when a cyber criminal runs some software that makes his/her wireless network card look like a legitimate access point.
-Once the thief has gained access, he/she can steal passwords, launch attacks on the wired network, or plant trojans.
+These types of laptops are known as “soft APs” and are created when a cyber criminal runs some software that makes their wireless network card look like a legitimate access point.
+Once the thief has gained access, they can steal passwords, launch attacks on the wired network, or plant trojans.
 Since wireless networks operate at the Layer 2 level, Layer 3 protections such as network authentication and virtual private networks (VPNs) offer no barrier.
 Wireless 802.1X authentications do help with some protection but are still vulnerable to hacking.
 The idea behind this type of attack may not be to break into a VPN or other security measures.
 Most likely the criminal is just trying to take over the client at the Layer 2 level.